PaperMC/Starlight/TECHNICAL_DETAILS.md

 at y = 0.
 Only the light around the top and the bottom of the world actually matter - the sections inbetween will actually always be the same.

-The general rule imposed is that only light data (nibblearrays) that exists within 1 square radius (`max(abs(x2 - x1), abs(y2 - y1), abs(z2 - z1))`) of a non-empty
+The general rule imposed is that only light data (nibblearrays) that exists within a 1 square radius (`max(abs(x2 - x1), abs(y2 - y1), abs(z2 - z1))`) of a non-empty
 chunk section is going to be initialised - no other light data will exist.
 If a section turns empty, then the surrounding data is possibly removed to